calchris421/CAMPAIGN/Character Stuff/Amanda Braitwaithe/Family Members/Simon Braitwaith.md

 Samuel Braitwaith is the son of [[]] & [[]] Briatwaith.
 Being raised outside of the inner circles of the Braitwaith family, secluding them from the issues that come along with it.

-	Throughtout his life, Samuel has actually taken a different suriname.
-Now living under the name of Samuel Eddlemon.
+	Throughtout his life, Simon has actually taken a different suriname.
+Now living under the name of Simon Eddlemon.